Best Hikes in Banff

 Sentinel Pass/Larch Valley

 When you think of hiking in Banff National Park, what you are probably envisioning is Sentinel Pass.
 This quintessential Canadian hike is pretty challenging, but it’s all worth it for the reward because it offers some if not the most scenic views in the Canadian Rockies.
-Although pretty popular in summer, early fall during Larch season, this trail comes to life as the valleys turn to a golden colour and the first snowfalls hit the peaks.
+This hike begins at Moraine Lake, if you are staying at the hotel, you can book our shuttle here.

 Distance: 10.9km